-The MWCC Watershed Fund provides direct support to community-based Partner watershed organizations for on-the-ground projects on private lands, capacity-building, communications, coordination, and professional development.
+The MWCC Watershed Fund provides direct support to our community-based Watershed Partners for capacity-building, professional development, and on-the-ground projects on private lands.
 Since 2015, the Fund has generated more than $400,000 to help our local partners coordinate and implement natural resource management efforts.

 The two primary goals of the Watershed Fund are: